sabeer-narula/GirlsWhoCode/README.md

 - **JavaScript:** I contributed to a more advanced workshop covering async/await and good coding practices within JavaScript.
 - **Treasury:** I taught the functions of the treasurer's role within a student led club, and how to plan and budget expenses throughout a semester.

-## Contributing

-While this repository is a personal collection of my work with the Girls Who Code club at BU, I am open to contributions, suggestions, and collaborations.

 ## Contact

-For more information about these materials, my teaching approach, or to discuss potential collaborations, please contact me at sabeernarula47@gmail.com.
+For more information about these materials or questions you may have, please contact me at sabeernarula47@gmail.com.